simonmicro/Dear-Templates/OpenVPN - Run your own VPN.md

 # entries to load balance between the servers.
 remote [VPN_SERVER_HOST] 1194

+# Allow the server to change its ip/port freely
+float

 resolv-retry infinite

 # Most clients don't need to bind to a specific local port number.